 2019 China-New Zealand Year of Tourism opening ceremony

-More details on the 2019 China-New Zealand Year of Tourism can be found at www.cnzyot.govt.nz.
+More information about the 2019 China-New Zealand Year of Tourism, including planned events and ways to get involved, can be found by visiting: www.cnzyot.govt.nz.

 Notes to editors:

 - The 2019 China-New Zealand Year of Tourism was announced by the New Zealand and Chinese governments as part of an official visit from Chinese Premier Li Keqiang in March 2017.

 - The year is an opportunity for businesses of all types, and particular those involved with tourism, to focus on the Chinese market and build capability.

 - It is also an opportunity to strengthen relationships, build wider business and trade connections and enhance New Zealand’s reputation in China.